sewsho/BetterDiscordAddons/Plugins/GameActivityControl/README.md

 - Games are automatically detected when launched
 - Simple toggle switches for each game
 - Settings persist between Discord restarts
+- Search and filter your games
+- Sort by name or last played time

 **Installation**